HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/limitations/index.md

 -   If you are using a content delivery network (CDN) such as [Akamai](https://www.akamai.com/our-thinking/cdn/what-is-a-cdn){:target="_blank"}, using `Vary: Origin` may prevent you from caching content.
 To bypass this limitation, your CDN configuration must strip the `Vary` header on the way in, to reinstate your ability to cache content.
 On the way out, you can append the `Origin` parameter to the `Vary` header when serving a response using **'Modify Outgoing Response Header'**.
 -   The following are additional limitations at this time related to [DAM staging](../configuration/staging_dam/dam_subscription_staging.md):
     -   Two-way staging for DAM is currently not supported in HCL Digital Experience.
-    -   Staging is currently supported when moving smaller batches of assets at a single point in time.
-Larger, bulk loading of assets is currently being updated to improve performance and will be supported in the near future.
+    -   Staging assets between DAM servers is currently only supported when moving small batches of assets (around 5) at a single point in time, irrespective of the number of assets in the DAM.
+Staging larger volumes of assets may experience problems and so is not supported at this time.
+This functionality is currently being updated to improve performance and robustness, and to provide support for staging larger volumes.
     -   WCM syndication and DAM staging are not integrated, and as such, there are times where either DAM or WCM have been updated while the other one is still in progress - during those times links could result in 404 errors or older links being displayed.
 We are improving the integration for future releases.
-    -   In case of issues with DAM staging, a solution can be to [de-register and register the subscriber/s](#registering-or-deregistering-for-dam-staging).
+    -   In case of issues with DAM staging, a solution can be to [de-register and register the subscriber/s](../configuration/staging_dam/dam_subscription_staging#registering-or-deregistering-for-dam-staging).
 -   Editing functions in DAM are limited to images with a pixel count of up to `268402689` (`~268 Megapixels`).